kaidez/kaidez.com/_posts/2011-01-17-two-javascript-tasks-jquery-does-not-replace.md

  [1]: http://kaidez.com/almay-project-using-html5-net-jquery/

-These are the two tasks that I’ve found *so far*…I expect find more as time goes by:
+These are the two tasks that I’ve found *so far*...I expect find more as time goes by:

 ## 1. document.write